DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * To supply audio samples for I2S sound you would need to get out the DAC inputs from Mist top to the board top.
   * For HDMI output you will have to output also blank signal/s and vga clock
   * If you change memory controller then you would also need to adapt the Mist top controller instantiation
-* Constraints file: remove the generic Mist board references that are replaced in the boards target specific constraint file (e.g. DeMiSTify/Board/deca/constraints.sdc)
+* Constraints file: copy the MiST constraints file to the root folder and remove the generic Mist board references that are replaced in the boards target specific constraint file (e.g. DeMiSTify/Board/deca/constraints.sdc)

-  * AMR: It'll need adapting - usually it's just a case of removing the MiST names for signals and replacing them with the variables defined in the board-specific constraints files.
+  See below "Notes about Constraint files".

 ### Others

 * If needed to adapt anything, adjustments to board definition can be found inside the DeMiSTify/Board/xxxx folder
+  * constraints.sdc: non timing-critical  pins would be in the "FALSE_IN/OUT" collections
+    * AMR: Provided the source core is well constrained, it's not too bad, because you can use the MiST constraints file as a template.
+Again, it's about replacing MiST-specific stuff with generic stuff defined by DeMiSTify.
   * deca_pins.tcl: PIN names can be whatever's appropriate for the board.
 The job of the board-specific toplevel file is to wire up the board signals to the guest core's signals.
-  * constraints.sdc: non timing-critical  pins would be in the "FALSE_IN" collection
-    * AMR: Provided the source core is well constrained, it's not too bad, because you can use the MiST constraints file as a template.
-Again, it's about replacing MiST-specific stuff with generic stuff defined by DeMiSTify.
+  * deca_support.tcl: include specific board HDL files here (hmdi, audio, ...).
+  * deca_opts.tcl: include specific board global assignments here.
 * Quartus log: execute `tail -f compile.log` in ther deca folder
 * If you cloned the repo instead of forking it, you can use the github web interface to create your own fork of the MiST repo and then you can edit .git/config in your local clone so that origin points to your fork instead of mist-devel.
 Then you can push to you fork.